neondatabase/website/content/docs/reference/compatibility.md

 updatedOn: '2024-02-16T12:00:44.905Z'
 ---

-Neon is protocol and application-compatible with Postgres.
-However, when using the Neon cloud service, there are some limitations that you should be aware of.
+**Neon is Postgres**.
+However, as a managed Postgres service, there are some differences you should be aware of.

 ## Postgres versions

-Neon cloud service is currently compatible with Postgres 14, 15, and 16.
+Neon supports Postgres 14, 15, and 16.
 You can select the Postgres version you want to use when creating a Neon project.
 Postgres 16 is selected by default.
 For information about creating a Neon project, See [Manage projects](/docs/manage/projects).

 ## Postgres extensions